pepcape/NPGR003-24/05-Animation/README.md

 # Deadline
 See the shared [point table](https://docs.google.com/spreadsheets/d/11OnE4a-b27eOJ00pfbsYOk7uSdr0hzKrELs_vFG3a_Q/edit?usp=sharing).

+The submission deadline is deliberately set before the last lecture of the semester so that we can select some of the best animations to show to everyone in the lecture.

 # Credit points
 **Basic solution: 7 points**
 * all generated frames should have circular symmetric to resemble a mandala (see the previous task `04-Mandala`).